 Then it quieted…yes, something is wrong.
-The air around us had be apocalyptic for quite some time now.
+The air around us had been apocalyptic for quite some time now.
 The economy crashed, we had just moved to an area where we knew NO ONE, people all around us grew more frightened each day, we had recently taken enormous financial risks to grow our little company, gas was being rationed all over the country, Oprah had “tent city” episodes on a loop, The National Guard was brought in to protect Atlanta’s water supply and…well…we had some neighbor issues.

 “Something is wrong.
 I have to have this baby today.”
 Now my little voice was a roar and I was heading to the car.

-Ten years ago, I drove myself the two hours to the hospital with my mother next to me in a torrential downpour.
+Ten years ago, I drove myself two hours to the hospital with my mother next to me in a torrential downpour.

 “No, Shannen…we are all full up.”
 My midwife said no…the maternity floor was packed and “You are fine.” …(something about being hormonal and hysterics was mentioned)…